cleskowsky/cleskowsky.github.io/_posts/2021/2021-09-14-hiring-notes.md

 # Values

-A few great ones to ingraine in team culture:
+A few great ones to ingrain in team culture:

 * Candor
 * Diversity